Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 This trail is the perfect choice for adventure and thrill seekers.
 It combines both walking and cycling, making for an exciting route.
 You’ll come across some small archaeological sites before you finally reach Machu Picchu.

 The Inca Jungle route is moderate to challenging, so as long as you are well-prepared, you'll be able to complete the trek.
-Be aware that you’ll need plenty of mosquito repellent as they are prevalent in this part of Cusco.
+Be aware that you’ll need plenty of mosquito repellent, as they are prevalent in this part of Cusco.

 Inca Quarry Trek

-You’ll visit some off the beaten path archaeological sites that not many get to see.
+You’ll visit some of the beaten path archaeological sites that not many get to see.
 The quarry is also on your route, where the stones to build the Ollantaytambo complex were taken from.
 You’ll observe some stones that were cut by the Incas there.

 Best Machu Picchu Treks